-The Americas Program works to enhance the quality of democracy and make it more accountable to citizens in the region.
+The Latin America and Caribbean Program (formerly known as the Americas Program) works to enhance the quality of democracy in the region and make it more accountable to citizens.
 Projects aim to strengthen regional capacities to promote democracy, transform and prevent conflicts, and improve democratic governance.

 The Center sponsors dialogue and conciliation efforts, often with international partners, to increase cooperation and help resolve national and bilateral disputes.
 For example, a citizen dialogue forum between the five Andean countries and the United States met over several sessions to form personal relationships, learn about mutual interests, and generate proposals to reinforce official diplomacy.

 Within nations, the program has helped countries facing significant citizen demand for political change by sponsoring open dialogue and mediation, organizing consensus-building exercises, and consulting with local groups.
 For example, after an attempted coup in Venezuela, the Center worked to advance discussions between the government and opposing factions.

 Please sign up below for important news about the work of The Carter Center and special event invitations.